marvin1099/LinuxCmdTaskSwicher/README.md

 You can also just use:
     ```./SwitchOpenWindows.sh```
 and change the to start options in the script.
-By default both of these options are disabled.
+By default both of these options are set to false.